IDAES/idaes-gtep/docs/source/modeling.rst

 **Step 4:** Define Dispatch Stage

 (a) This stage incorporates all key variables and constraints
-    associated to the dispatch problem, including operational limits for generation and curtailment, as well as definitions for load shedding and surplus dispatch.
+    associated with the dispatch problem, including operational limits for generation and curtailment, as well as definitions for load shedding and surplus dispatch.
 Additionally, this stage outlines the costs associated with these variables.
 Table 3 and Figure 4